The HRLF May 12th program will be presented virtually!

 Dr. David Rock

-Dr. David Rock coined the term ‘Neuroleadership’ and is the Director of the NeuroLeadership Institute, a global initiative bringing neuroscientists and leadership experts together to build a new science for leadership development.
+Dr. David Rock coined the term ‘Neuroleadership’ and is the Co-founder and CEO of the NeuroLeadership Institute, a global initiative bringing neuroscientists and leadership experts together to build a new science for leadership development.
 With operations in 24 countries, the Institute also helps large organizations operationalize brain research in order to develop better leaders and managers.

 David co-edits the NeuroLeadership Journal and heads up an annual global summit.
 He has written many of the central academic and discussion papers that have defined the Neuroleadership field.
 He is the author of the business best seller Your Brain at Work (Harper Business, 2009), as well as Quiet Leadership (Harper Collins, 2006) and the textbook Coaching with the Brain in Mind (Wiley & Sons, 2009).
 He blogs for the Harvard Business Review, Fortune Magazine, Psychology Today and the Huffington Post, and is quoted widely in the media about leadership, organizational effectiveness, and the brain.